Edited by Mike Aquino.

+The local government has approved a restoration plan costing VND20 billion ($860,000), with the actual work to begin in early 2020.
 The authorities plan to dismantle the Japanese Bridge for restoration and repair purposes before the structure completely breaks down in the next flood.

 Visiting the Hoi An Japanese Bridge

-The Hoi An Japanese Bridge crosses a small canal on the west end of the Old Town, connecting Nguyen Thi Minh Khai Street to Tran Phu Street - the main thoroughfare along the river.
+The Hoi An Japanese Bridge crosses a small canal on the west end of the Old Town, connecting Nguyen Thi Minh Khai Street to Tran Phu Street—the main thoroughfare along the river.
 Art galleries and cafes line both sides of the peaceful street beyond.

 Although anyone can photograph the bridge, crossing the Hoi An Japanese Bridge requires a coupon included in the VND120,000 (US$ 5) entry fee for Hoi An's top 22 Old Town attractions.
 Visitors to the bridge will be limited to 20 at a time, to protect the already fragile infrastructure from completely collapsing into the canal below.